xavcz/build-with-nova/README.md

-# Get Started with Nova
+# Build with Nova

 ### What's up?
 Custom package for Nova with two purposes:
-- give hints on how to get started with Nova, similar as [Nomad Airlines](http://nomadairlines.com/)
+- give hints on how to build great apps with Nova, similar as [Nomad Airlines](http://nomadairlines.com/)
 - experiment stuff on a custom package with Nova: `react-storybook` & `styled-components`

 ### NPM Dependencies